 The Hero Ingredient: Lavender syrup.
 As if sipping a cool cup of sangria wasn't relaxing enough, this recipe combines the classic ingredients with lavender syrup to make it even more calming.
 A bottle of pinot grigio and a cup of brandy help with that feeling, too.

-Easy Does It: "I threw some strawberries in there too because what is sangria without boozy fruit?"
-Jessica of Serious Eats asks.
+Pro Tip: "I threw some strawberries in there too because what is sangria without boozy fruit?" recipe creator Jessica from How Sweet Eats asks.
 "Of course you can add whatever you'd like—citrus, apples, berries—anything that may soak up the wine."

-Easy Does It: "Give this sangria time to sit—the longer the fruits and wine get to know each other the better," the recipe says.
+Pro Tip: "Give this sangria time to sit—the longer the fruits and wine get to know each other, the better," the recipe says.

-Keep It Simple: A bottle of dry rosé makes the base for this perfect summer cocktail by How Sweet Eats, which is bolstered by melon balls, strawberries, cantaloupe, and watermelon.
+The Hero Ingredient: A bottle of dry rosé.
+It makes the base for this perfect summer cocktail by How Sweet Eats, which is bolstered by melon balls, strawberries, cantaloupe, and watermelon.
 In other words, you can't go wrong.

-Easy Does It: "To serve, rim a glass with some orange sugar, add ice and some of the boozy fruit and pour the sangria over top," Jessica says.
+Pro Tip: "To serve, rim a glass with some orange sugar, add ice and some of the boozy fruit, and pour the sangria over top," Jessica says.

 Frozen Watermelon Rosé Sangria

 The Hero Ingredient: Tequila.
 This recipe from Half Baked Harvest adds a splash of tequila, frozen watermelon, and raspberries to the mix for a cocktail that looks and feels like a vacation.